Lead is Dead! (Except for Starting Batteries)

-Warning: This article is long and detailed.
-It may require two reads so the nuances and detail are not missed.
+Warning: This article is long and detailed—it may require two reads to fully grasp the nuances and important details.

-The image below is but one example of why I can say lead acid battery cycle-life claims are laughable.
-I don’t and will never make a claim like this without data.
+The image below is just one example of why I call lead-acid cycle-life claims a joke.
+I never make a claim like this without hard data to back it up.

 Cost: LFP Wins!